 Not all entries, that show a lock symbol, are orphaned!
 Rather in the contrary.
 The lock symbol shows, that an entry is edited.
 The entry indeed becomes an orphan, if you don't leave editing of the entry by buttons but closing the browser or tab, the browser or pc crashes or something else.

 To check-in tick the checkbox with the lock symbol and click to the button Check-In.
 To check-in you need administration rights.

 To adjust the look of BwPostman to fit your template, basic knowledge of CSS and HTML is necessary.
-And you should have installed an extension in your browser to inspect the currently displayed page.
-For Firefox, my preferred browser, there exists a great extension called Firebug.
-Such an extension also exists for Internet Explorer and in Chrome and Opera such a function is already implemented.
+You also should use an extension in your browser to inspect the currently displayed page for check-up purpose.
+For Firefox, my preferred browser, there exists the developer tools.
+Such an extension also exists for Edge, Internet Explorer and in Chrome and Opera such a function is already implemented.

 All elements, that are shown in the front-end, may be addressed individually at least since version 0.9.7 of BwPostman.
 The exact CSS path to the element you may find easily with above-mentioned extension.
 For all elements, BwPostman uses in front end, CSS Styles exists in the CSS file delivered with BwPostman.
 Most of them are empty and may be filled if needed.

 For the component you find this file at

 For the subscription module it is the file: